BU’s mental health resources see mixed responses from students

-Based on recommendations from the American School Counselor Association (ASCA), Binghamton University does not employ an adequate number of counselors.

-The ASCA recommends a 250-to-1 student-to-counselor ratio, while the average student-to-school counselor ratio during the 2020-2021 school year was 415 to 1.
-At BU, the ratio based on the fall 2021 student population is 1,128-to-1, with 16 counselors at the University Counseling Center (UCC) for 18,055 students.
+At BU, the student to counselor ratio based on the fall 2021 student population is 1,128-to-1, with 16 counselors at the University Counseling Center (UCC) for 18,055 students.
 Due to the limited number of counselors available, the UCC uses “brief therapy,” in which students receive a limited number of sessions before being referred to outside resources.

 “In order to meet significant student demand for service and use resources most effectively, the UCC utilizes a brief therapy model,” the UCC website reads.
 “Brief therapy is short-term and focused on helping students to resolve or effectively manage a specific problem or challenge, or to make a particular desired change.
 The therapy is typically solution-oriented, and sessions are geared toward direct and active intervention to help clients achieve specific goals.
 The frequency of sessions may be weekly at first, but more often are every other week.”

-Note: Editor’s note (5/10/22): An earlier version of this article included a student-to-counselor ratio recommended by the American School Counselor Association (ASCA), and incorrectly compared it with college data.
-The ASCA recommendation and national data cited in the article was regarding K-12 counselor ratios.
-Pipe Dream deeply regrets the error.